chef/chef-web-docs/chef_master/source/install_server_pre.rst

 Before installing the Chef server, ensure that each machine has the following installed and configured properly:

 * **Hostnames** --- Ensure that all systems have properly configured hostnames.
-The hostname for the Chef server must be a FQDN, < 64 characters including the domain suffix, lowercase, and must be resolvable.
+The hostname for the Chef server must be a FQDN, have fewer than 64 characters including the domain suffix, be lowercase, and resolvable.
 See `Hostnames, FQDNs </install_server_pre.html#hostnames>`_ for more information
 * **FQDNs** --- Ensure that all systems have a resolvable FQDN
 * **NTP** --- Ensure that every server is connected to NTP; the Chef server is sensitive to clock drift
 * **Mail Relay** --- The Chef server uses email to send notifications for various events; a local mail transfer agent should be installed and available to the Chef server